dafny-lang/blog/_posts/2023-08-14-clear-specification-and-implementation.markdown

                   // that abstraction any more than necessary. model := EmptyModel();
     }
+{% endhighlight %}

-    // Pushing is just like in the specification. method Push(val : T)
+Pushing is just like in the specification.

+{% highlight dafny %}
+    method Push(val : T)
       requires ValidModel()
       modifies this